 The site is largely level.

-There are no designated heritage assets within the development area.
-The closest listed buildings are the Church of St. Augustine and its vicarage on Lynton Road, Bermondsey, there are others on the Old Kent Road and New Cross Road.
-The closest conservation area is the Hatcham Conservation area.
+There are no designated heritage assets within the Development Area.
+The closest listed buildings are the Church of St Augustine and its vicarage on Lynton Road, Bermondsey, and others on the Old Kent Road and New Cross Road.
+The closest conservation area is the Hatcham Conservation Area.